ran-sama/fritzbox-reconnect-reboot/README.md

 Python 3 and bash based tool to login and perform web-interface commands.

 ## Why?
 Because I was tired of my scripts breaking each FB update.
+I wish they would stop making their interface less power user friendly already.

 ## Usage and operations
 ```